 Even though most of the entrance exams of this season are behind us, yet it is time to focus on the final entrance exam for this exam season.
-The test, MH-CET, is predominantly a state level MBA entrance exam for admissions into the MBA colleges of Maharashtra.
+The test, MAH-CET, is predominantly a state-level MBA entrance exam for admissions into the MBA colleges of Maharashtra.
 However, students outside the state also can take this test.
 This article will discuss the strategy to score well in the verbal section of this exam.

 Before moving further, let's have a look at the exam pattern for the last year: The verbal section had around 60 questions.
-The verbal section was dominated by reading comprehension and critical reasoning based questions.
-The other areas covered are sentence completion, cloze test, sentence rearrangement and vocabulary based questions.
-So it is clear that you need to increase the scope of your preparation in order to successfully master the exam and score well in it.
+The verbal section was dominated by reading comprehension and critical reasoning-based questions.
+The other areas covered are sentence completion, cloze test, sentence rearrangement and vocabulary-based questions.
+So it is clear that you need to increase the scope of your preparation in order to master the exam and score well in it successfully.
 There is no negative marking in this exam.

-MH -CET introduces minor variations in the exam pattern year to year and some of the question types might disappear this year and new ones might be present in place of them.
-This is why it is important that you solve the MH-CET papers for the previous 5 years.
+MAH-CET introduces minor variations in the exam pattern year to year, and some of the question types might disappear this year, and new ones might be present in place of them.
+This is why it is important that you solve the MAH MBA-CET papers for the previous 5 years.

 The pattern above highlights the following:

 MAH-CET provides you a total of 150 minutes to solve 200 questions.
 Out of these 150 minutes, you should try to spend 45 to 50 minutes on Verbal Ability.
 Remember, the top institutes in MAH-CET do have sectional cut-offs and you are advised to balance your sectional attempts in case these institutes are your target.
 In case you are targeting institutes other than the top ones, you can probably devote extra time to the areas of your strength and try to maximize your overall score in the exam.